awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-The policy includes a single statement that specifies the following permissions for the IAM user:
+The policy includes a single statement that specifies the following permissions for the user:
-+ The policy allows the IAM user to create a DB instance using the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) API operation \(this also applies to the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command and the AWS Management Console\)\.
++ The policy allows the user to create a DB instance using the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) API operation \(this also applies to the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command and the AWS Management Console\)\.
 + The `Resource` element specifies that the user can perform actions on or with resources\.
 You specify resources using an Amazon Resources Name \(ARN\)\.
-This ARN includes the name of the service that the resource belongs to \(`rds`\), the AWS Region \(`*` indicates any region in this example\), the user account number \(`123456789012` is the user ID in this example\), and the type of resource\.
+This ARN includes the name of the service that the resource belongs to \(`rds`\), the AWS Region \(`*` indicates any region in this example\), the AWS account number \(`123456789012` is the account number in this example\), and the type of resource\.
 For more information about creating ARNs, see [Working with Amazon Resource Names \(ARNs\) in Amazon RDS](USER_Tagging.ARN.md)\.

   The `Resource` element in the example specifies the following policy constraints on resources for the user:
   + The DB instance identifier for the new DB instance must begin with `test` \(for example, `testCustomerData1`, `test-region2-data`\)\.